-list of abbreviations, list of sigla, bibliography, list of figures
+list of abbreviations, list of sigla, bibliography, list of figures, list of special characters

 7. Index (editors / supported by the editors)

 In principal, the authors or editors can create the index according to the conventions of their discipline.
 The following parts are required: